![]() |

 If your computer has already been blocked from the network for not having patches installed,

-on the web page telling you your computer has been blocked.
-If you need additional assitance,
+follow the instructions on the web page telling you your computer has been blocked.

-you will need to fill out a ResNet Problem Report Form at
+please fill out a ResNet Problem Report Form at

 Saint Mary's College and RIAA/Copyright Violations